Ultrafiltration: Hollow fibre

 This design is conceptually similar to the tubular module with a shell and tube arrangement.
 A single module can consist of 50 to thousands of hollow fibres and therefore are self-supporting unlike the tubular design.
 The diameter of each fibre ranges from 0.2–3 mm with the feed flowing in the tube and the product permeate collected radially on the outside.
-The advantage of having self-supporting membranes as is the ease at which it can be cleaned due to its ability to be backflushed.
+The advantage of having self-supporting membranes is the ease with which they can be cleaned due to their ability to be backflushed.
 Replacement costs however are high, as one faulty fibre will require the whole bundle to be replaced.
 Considering the tubes are of small diameter, using this design also makes the system prone to blockage.

 Spiral-wound modules

 Are composed of a combination of flat membrane sheets separated by a thin meshed spacer material which serves as a porous plastic screen support.
 These sheets are rolled around a central perforated tube and fitted into a tubular steel pressure vessel casing.
 The feed solution passes over the membrane surface and the permeate spirals into the central collection tube.
 Spiral-wound modules are a compact and cheap alternative in ultrafiltration design, offer a high volumetric throughput and can also be easily cleaned.
 However it is limited by the thin channels where feed solutions with suspended solids can result in partial blockage of the membrane pores.